Bazlul Haque Haroon: Early life

 Haroon was born on 1 March 1954.
 He holds B.A. and M.A. degrees.

 Career

 Haroon was elected to Parliament in 2008 and re-elected on 5 January 2014 from Jhalokati-1 as a Bangladesh Awami League candidate.
-He is a director of Premier Bank Limited.
+He is a Member of Board of Directors of Premier Bank Limited.

+On 30 November 2023, Haroon lost the party nomination to Shahjahan Omar for the candidacy at the 2023 Bangladeshi general election competing for the Jhalokati-1 constituency.